samlerch/notes-and-demos/Interview-Prep/InterviewQuestions.md

 # SQL/Persistence

 - What is Relational Database Management Services (RDMS)?
+   * The software used to execute CRUD operations.
+For example SQL, PostgreSQL, MySQL
 - What is SQL?
+   * Structured Query Language
 - Do you know the difference between char and varchar datatype?
+   * char is a static size while varchar is resizeable
 - What is CRUD?
 Which SQL keywords are associated with these operations?

 - How to select top 15% employees base on salary